joyce-1236/joyce-1236.github.io/_posts/2024-08-01-applied-data-science-project.md

 ### Fairnesss:

+Ensure the model is not biased, which may potentially disadvantage certain groups .
+For example, in Amazon where their model for recruitment was discrimatory against females.
+In the current model, ensure there is balanced dataset across different jobs (management, technician, entrepreneur, blue-collar), and marital status (single, married, divorced) to ensure differnt demographics are represented fairly in the model.

 ### Accuracy:

+Data quality is essential to obtain good and accurate insights.
+Low-quality, incomplete or noisy data can lead to inaccurate predictions.
+The data pre-processing step is essential, for example, removing outliers and null values.

+Model accuracy vs interpretability should be considered.
+Models can be highly accurate but difficult to interpret and hard to understand how decisions are made which can lead to a lack of trust or accountability in the results.

 ### Accountability:

+For models which have high risk and high unpredictability, there should be human in the loop.
+There should also be clear responsiblility assignment for model decisions and ensure that errors are rectified quickly.

 ### Transparency:

+Complex "black box" models such as deep learning makes it hard to see how the model arrive at specific decision.
+This lack of transparency can undermine trust and make it difficult for stakeholders to understand or challenge the results.

+There should be transparency in where the data is coming from and what biases exists in the data anad how it has been processed.

+Clear documentation and communication about how decisions are made by models are required for high-stake areas like criminal justice or lending are essential to build trust.

 ## Source Codes and Datasets
 Upload your model files and dataset into a GitHub repo and add the link here.